Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 ```

-# PSYCHIC CHILDREN ON THE RUN FROM DANGER"
+# PSYCHIC CHILDREN ON THE RUN FROM DANGER